billdueber/marc2solr_example/README.markdown

 ## How is this worse than Solrmarc?
 * Depending on what you're doing with custom functions, Solrmarc is likely faster.
 Unless you multi-thread (see below).
 * You need to install JRuby (but you can do that in userspace easily).
-* Right now, there's not a big library of custom functions to choose from.
+* There's not yet a big library of custom functions to choose from.
 * Some Solrmarc syntax isn't supported (e.g., character ranges from variable MARC fields).

 ## How is this different (not better or worse) than Solrmarc?